mashiourcse/grok_quota_check_extension/readme.md

 ## 1. Download the Extension

-Download and extract the extension ZIP file.
+Click on the code button in the repo and then download zip, Download and extract the extension ZIP file.

 You should see files like: